Cal

 Using 2016–2019 Medicare fee-for-service claims, we study two related questions among acute ischemic stroke patients: whether admission to an EVT-capable hospital improves 30-day survival compared with a non-EVT hospital, and whether higher annual EVT volume predicts further survival gains and at what threshold.
 We use propensity score overlap weighting and an instrumental variable approach based on differential travel distance to address selection into EVT-capable hospitals, and sweep annual EVT thresholds from 25 to 70 procedures per year to identify where volume benefits emerge.
 We find that access to EVT-capable hospitals reduces 30-day mortality, but that the survival benefit strengthens substantially with hospital volume, with a meaningful threshold emerging around 50 procedures per year — a level that a large share of certified stroke centers do not consistently reach.

-The Effect of Investment Gain and Loss on Hospital Financial and Operational Activities, 2010–2023
+1. Fang CC, Bruch JD.
+The Effect of Investment Gain and Loss on Hospital Financial and Operational Activities, 2010–2023.
+Working paper.

-The Impact of Revenue Cycle Outsourcing on Hospital Financial Performance and Medical Debt
+2. Fang CC, Gandhi AD, Bruch JD.
+The Impact of Revenue Cycle Outsourcing on Hospital Financial Performance and Medical Debt.
+Working paper.

 [Curriculum Vitae]